 That same year, PPA joined the Mississippi-Alabama Associated Photographers (later renamed the Professional Photographers of Mississippi-Alabama) and the University of Mississippi to hold the first conference on professional photography with joint participation from a local association, national association, and major university.

 Such growth prompted plans to build a permanent headquarters.
 Through the fund-raising efforts of the Photographic Arts and Science Foundation, PPA dedicated its new headquarters building in 1966 in Des Plaines, Illinois.
 Shortly thereafter, in 1968, PPA Publications & Events Inc. was established as a PPA subsidiary to manage all publications and educational events.

 PPA moved its headquarters from Chicago to Atlanta in 1993, where it continues its operations today.
 In 2001, PPA began taking a more active role in protecting photographers' rights with the creation of the Copyright and Government Affairs Department.
 PPA is actively lobbying on behalf of photographers on Capitol Hill.
 Visit www.copyrightdefense.com to learn more about their efforts and results.

 Since the first pioneering photographers banded together to promote their chosen profession in 1869, members of PPA have witnessed great strides in the industry.
 Not only has photography proven itself to be an invaluable tool in recording history and preserving memories, its use is routine in almost every profession.
 It has provided mankind with innumerable services and opened doors to unknown worlds.

-With membership figures topping 25,000, Professional Photographers of America continues to be recognized as an international forum for photographic activity, education, information, and professional standards.
-Today, as in 1869, the association continues to prove that collective knowledge and united efforts not only benefit individual members, but also serve to advance the profession as a whole.
+With membership figures close to 27,000, Professional Photographers of America continues to be recognized as an international forum for photographic activity, education, information, and professional standards.
+Today, as in 1869, PPA continues to prove that collective knowledge and united efforts not only benefit individual members, but also serve to advance the profession as a whole.